letscontrolit/ESPEasy/docs/source/Plugin/_Plugin.rst

 .. comment :red:`DEVELOPMENT` is used for plugins that are still being developed and are not considered stable at all.

-:yellow:`ENERGY` :yellow:`DISPLAY` are specialized builds holding all Energy- and Display- related plugins.
+:yellow:`ENERGY` :yellow:`DISPLAY` :yellow:`IR` are specialized builds holding all Energy-, Display- and Infra Red- related plugins.

 :yellow:`MAX` is the build that has all plugins that are available in the ESPEasy repository.
 Only available for ESP32 16MB Flash units.